vedantkumar02/ecommerce/README.md

 # E-Commerce Product Listing

-A product browsing app built for the Leegality frontend engineering assessment.
-It fetches data from [DummyJSON](https://dummyjson.com/docs/products) and provides a listing page with filters and pagination, plus a product detail page.
+A product browsing app that fetches data from [DummyJSON](https://dummyjson.com/docs/products) and provides a listing page with filters and pagination, plus a product detail page.

 Live demo: https://ecommerce-vedant.vercel.app/